7 British Etiquette Rules Americans Need to Adopt

 Only cut one bite at a time

 To avoid that zigzag eating style, Americans sometimes cut up several pieces of meat before actually eating any.
 Then, once the fork is in the dominant hand, it’s easy to take a few bites without switching back.
 But cutting up multiple bites is bad manners, says Schweitzer.
 “That’s for children, when you’re three and four years old and your parents help cut your food,” she says.
 Your food will stay warmer if you keep it in one piece until you’re ready to eat each bite.
-This quiz will reveal how bad your table manners are.

 Lay your silverware down nicely